Please read the programme description carefully first. Below you will find answers to frequently asked questions.

 How can I submit files such as PDFs or photos of analogue print reviews with the application?

 Only links can be inserted in the application portal of the German Jazz Prize; unfortunately, file uploads are not possible this year for various reasons.
 We therefore ask all applicants to make files available via cloud solutions such as Dropbox, Google Drive, Microsoft One Drive / Sharepoint or other providers.
 It is important that the link is permanently available and accessible.
 Time-limited links such as those provided by WeTransfer are therefore unsuitable.
-Uploads are possible in the categories composition, arrangement and journalistic achievement.

 Who ultimately chooses the award winners?